 "In the future, Mars has been colonized.
 A martial artist arrives to investigate what happened to his brother.
 A powerful mining company is the prime suspect."

-On this day in 2000, the big budget film Mission To Mars opened theatrically to mostly disappointing reviews.
+On this day in 2000 (in the U.S.), the big budget film Mission To Mars opened theatrically to mostly disappointing reviews.
 The Brian De Palma film certainly didn't ignite a frenzy amongst mankind for us to rush to the red planet, that's for sure.
 (I watched this finally, and good God was it awful!)
 Here's the plot summary from IMDB.com:

 "When the first manned mission to Mars meets with a catastrophic and mysterious disaster, a rescue mission is launched to investigate the tragedy and bring back any survivors."

 On this day in 2006 (in the United Kingdom), Evil Aliens crashed down into Earth's theatres.
-The feature starred Emily Booth and Sam Butler, and here's the plot summary as provided by IMDB.com:
+Written and directed by Jake West, the SciFi/Horror starred Emily Booth, Jamie Honeybourne, Sam Butler, and others.
+According to our friends at IMDB.com, here's the plot summary:

 "A TV crew, desperate to boost ratings, arrive on a remote Welsh farming island to investigate an intriguing incident.
 A local girl and her boyfriend had been abducted by aliens, who also impregnated her."